Asian shares tentative ahead of Trump-Xi meeting, Fed speech

 SYDNEY (Reuters) - Asian shares dithered on Wednesday and the dollar jumped to a near 1-1/2-year top as risk assets rowed back amid conflicting signals on prospects for de-escalating the Sino-U.S. trade dispute.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was last flat with Australian stocks the biggest drag.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was last flat with Australian stocks the biggest drag.

-Japan's Nikkei .N225 gained 0.5 percent while South Korea's KOSPI index .KS11 was a touch firmer.
+Japan’s Nikkei gained 0.5 percent while South Korea’s KOSPI index was a touch firmer.

 Asian markets had slipped on Tuesday after U.S. President Donald Trump said in an interview with the Wall Street Journal it was “highly unlikely” he would accept China’s request to hold off a planned increase in tariffs.